atreyasha/spp-explainability/README.md

   --torch-num-threads      <int>
                            Set the number of threads used for CPU intraop parallelism with PyTorch (default: None)

-optional sopa-architecture arguments:
-  --bias-scale             <float>
-                           Scale biases by this parameter (default: None) --no-wildcards           Do not use wildcard transitions (default: False) --patterns               <str>
-                           Pattern lengths and counts with the following
-                           syntax: PatternLength1-PatternCount1_PatternLength2
-                           -PatternCount2_... (default: 6-25_5-25_4-25_3-25)
-  --semiring               {MaxSumSemiring,MaxProductSemiring}
-                           Specify which semiring to use (default:
-                           MaxSumSemiring)
-  --static-embeddings      Freeze learning of token embeddings (default:
-                           False)
-  --wildcard-scale         <float>
-                           Scale wildcard(s) by this parameter (default: None)

 optional logging arguments:
   --logging-level          {debug,info,warning,error,critical}